alexanderluna/alexanderluna.github.io/_posts/books/2018-09-25-clean-code.md

 Classify errors by source or type.
 In a similar way, avoid returning null from a method and passing null as an argument to a method as it leads to unnecessary *NullPointerException*s which have to be checked extensively further down.

+## Boundaries

+We rarely control software in our systems.
+Thus we will look at practices and techniques to keep the boundaries of our software clean.

+3rd party code providers want to cover use cases as broad as possible but consumers want to cover as close as possible to their needs which results in a conflict.
+The key is to hide the interface boundaries as much as possible, uncluttering the users code of managing code.
+For this, we can create our own adapter to cnonvert the interface to our own needs.

+When integrating 3rd party code its a burden to both learn their code and testing it on our production code so a better approach is to learn and explore the code through tests.
+Tests allow for a controlled experiment.

+The cost of learning tests is none.
+Tests allow us to run code experiments in a controlled way.
+Fruthermore, we can run the same tests to verify a future release of the software.
+This allows us to migrate code at a much faster pace and more confortably.

+Good software design allows us to do changes without huge investements and rework.
+Thus we should avoid letting too much of our code know about the 3rd party particulars.